-The bottom line, however, is that a tax-exempt entity may have unrelated business income or loss as a partner in a partnership that generates such income.
-If so, the entity must treat its share of the partnership income or loss as if it had conducted the business activity itself.
-There is generally no distinction is made between limited and general partners or managing or non-managing members of a limited liability company for this purpose.
+The bottom line, however, is that a tax-exempt entity partner may have unrelated business income or loss from a partnership which is treated as if it were earned or incurred directly.
+There is generally no distinction made between limited or passive partners and general partners or managing members for this purpose.
 Also, tax-exempt entities must notify the partnership of their tax-exempt status.
-The partnership is then required to provide the organization this information on Schedule K-1.
+The partnership is then required to provide the organization this information on its Schedule K-1.